golang/proposal/design/47781-parameterized-go-ast.md

 type TypeSpec struct {
 	// ...existing fields

-	TParams *FieldList
+	TypeParams *FieldList
 }

 type FuncType struct {
 	// ...existing fields

-	TParams *FieldList
+	TypeParams *FieldList
 }
 ```

-To represent type parameters in type and function declarations, both `ast.TypeSpec` and `ast.FuncType` gain a new `TParams *FieldList` field, which will be nil in the case of non-parameterized types and functions.
+To represent type parameters in type and function declarations, both `ast.TypeSpec` and `ast.FuncType` gain a new `TypeParams *FieldList` field, which will be nil in the case of non-parameterized types and functions.

 ### For type and function instantiation